codurance/site/_posts/2017-08-29-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 <img src="{{site.baseurl}}/assets/img/custom/blog/2017-08-29-coverage/super-pang-mutation-testing.png" alt="Super Pang - Mutation Testing" class="img img-responsive"/>
 </center>

-It’s called **mutation testing** and it's a good way to make sure that you have a good safety net with your current tests to refactor production code or to add new features, among others.
+It’s called **mutation testing** and it's a good way to make sure that you have a good safety net with your current tests to refactor production code or to add new features.
+It is as if you test your tests in order to get more information about their suitability.

 Let’s see some examples with <a href="http://pitest.org" target="_blank">PIT</a> and a simple <a href="https://github.com/rachelcarmena/problematic-code" target="_blank">Java project</a> with problematic code.